310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% bubble Madara hidden %}
 “Yep!
 I’m so sorry for making you feel lonely, Kanata-san!”

-“Ahhh, I wanna hug you so bad!
+“Ahhh, I wanna hug you sooo bad!
 I’ll at least blow kisses at you so a little bit of my love reaches you!
-Kiss, kiss☆”
+Kiss, kiss~☆”

 {% endbubble %}
 {% bubble Kanata pastfrown %}